Home Remedy for Head Lice

 - Use essential oils regularly: You can add drops to a spray bottle to mist yourself or dab it on to repel or kill lice.
 You can also use it in your shampoos and cleaners.

 Remember: even if it's not a home remedy for head lice, it's still a lot of work.
 And it's hardly any fun for kids or adults.

 My best home remedy for head lice advice would be to not take it too seriously.
 Make it as fun as it can be.
-Laugh, make jokes, learn about it together, listen to music or watch funny movies as you comb so that the experience can be remembered as something other than the worst experience of your family's life.
+Laugh, make jokes, learn about it together, listen to music, or watch funny movies as you comb so that at least the experience can be remembered as something other than the worst experience of your family's life.